piersfinlayson/software-defined-retro-rom/docs/STM32-SELECTION.md

 If you have a different variant, the easiest way to support it is to choose a version above which is of the same or higher power than your chosen variant, and select that version.

-If you want to add build support for another variant:
+If you want to add support for another variant:

 - Add it to [`Makefile`](/Makefile) - see the `STM` variable.
 - Add it to [`sddr-common`](/sdrr-common), in particular: